Differences Between Fundamental and Technical Analysis

 Step 1: Perform Industry Analysis

-Dig and find out everything about the industry/sector in which the firm operates.
+Dig and find out everything about the industry/sector the firm operates.

 This type of analysis will give you insights about: